flagarde/CMakeMM/README.md

  `NO_COLOR` : Turn out the color.

- `GIT_REPOSITORY` : Repository where to download CMakeMM.
+ `REPOSITORY` : Repository where to download CMakeMM.

  `VERSION` : Version of CMakeMM to download.